-The Counseling Program at CCFI specializes in working with infants and their caregivers, children and youth, ages 0-17.
+The Counseling Program at CCFI specializes in working with infants and their caregivers and children and teens, ages 0-17.
 Our therapeutic philosophy is grounded in the fact that children need healthy relationships with adults to maximize their potential.
 CCFI’s counseling team addresses trauma and behavioral issues with children and teens and engages parents in support and education services so that they are better equipped to cope with situations at home.

-Our services address the destructive results of stress and trauma, such as:
+Our services address the destructive results of significant relational trauma such as:

 - Difficulty attaching and bonding